-O The motorcycle is equipped with a vehicle-down sensor, which causes the engine to stop automatically and the fuel injection warning symbol to goes on or blink when the motorcycle falls down and the starter button is pushed in.
-After righting the motorcycle, first turn the ignition key to "OFF" and then back to "ON" for a few seconds before starting the engine.
+○ The motorcycle is equipped with a vehicle-down sensor which causes the engine to stop automatically if the motorcycle falls down.
+The engine warning indicator light () blinks when the starter button pressed if the engine cannot be started.
+After righting the motorcycle, first turn the ignition key to "OFF" and then back to "ON" before starting the engine.